Zheludev/DNom/README.md

 # dry run test
 # be sure to set '--cores 1' as multitheading is handled within the config.yaml
-snakemake --snakefile "$pipeline"/denim.sm --configfile config.yaml --cores 1 -n
+snakemake --snakefile "$pipeline"/DNom.sm --configfile config.yaml --cores 1 -n

-# run denim
+# run DNom
-snakemake --snakefile "$pipeline"/denim.sm --configfile config.yaml --cores 1
+snakemake --snakefile "$pipeline"/DNom.sm --configfile config.yaml --cores 1
 ```

 __a note on analytical design__

-`denim` is written for trivial analytical designs with only one variable (e.g. `~strain`).
+`DNom` is written for trivial analytical designs with only one variable (e.g. `~strain`).
 In reality, you often want to account for other variables in your analysis (e.g. `~strain + sex + tissue`).
 Writing one 'one-size-fits-all' solution felt clunky, so instead, I've included an example [`jupyter`](https://docs.jupyter.org/en/latest/) notebook (`sleuth_plotting_notebook.ipynb`) to assist in this more nuanced analysis.